Verger: Modern function

 Some vergers see their role as one of welcoming or hospitality, encompassing duties such as arranging weddings and funerals or meeting important visitors such as bishops.
 Vergers at Westminster Abbey, for example, also lead guided tours.

 In small churches, the office of the verger is often combined with that of the sexton, who is responsible for maintaining church buildings and grounds.
 In some organizations the functions of the sexton and the verger are performed by the same person.
 Equally, many churches have neither a verger nor a sexton and these duties fall to the churchwardens.

 In 20th-century debates in the Anglican Church in Australia, some clergy argued that women should be allowed to serve as churchwardens because their experience in housekeeping would lead them to check up on the work of the vergers, indicating that many vergers performed maintenance.

 Catholic Church

-The office of the verger has, for the most part, disappeared in the Catholic tradition, the closest function being that of the sexton or the head sacristan or senior usher, particularly in those churches (usually large establishments, like St. Patrick's Cathedral in New York City or the Basilica of the National Shrine of the Immaculate Conception in Washington, DC) that have a formal, organized corps of ushers.
+The office of the verger has, for the most part, disappeared in the Catholic tradition, the closest function being that of the sexton or the head sacristan; or that of the senior usher, particularly in those churches (usually large establishments, like St. Patrick's Cathedral in New York City or the Basilica of the National Shrine of the Immaculate Conception in Washington, DC) that have a formal, organized corps of ushers.